nicksieger/neo4j-rails/README.markdown

 # Neo4j-Rails

-**TODO: Change the reference to rails in the Gemfile to use!**

 This is an experimental library for playing with an ActiveModel-charged version of the Neo4j Ruby library.
 The intent is to use it as a full replacement for ActiveRecord inside a Rails 3 application.

-Of course you can use Neo4j as is in a Rails application, but this library uses ActiveModel to make the API even closer to ActiveRecord.
+Of course you can use Neo4j as is in a Rails application, but this library uses ActiveModel to make the API and usage even closer to ActiveRecord.

 # Usage